nprze/reflect/README.md

 # reflect is an open source game engine

-## running reflect
+## before building

-make sure you have cmake installed ( min. v3.16 ).\
+- make sure you have cmake installed ( min. v3.16 ).
-make sure you have vulkan SDK installed with glm headers.
+- make sure you have vulkan SDK installed.
 - modify reflect_settings.cmake to suit your needs!

+## building for windows
+- manually modify reflect_settings.cmake and set BUILD_FOR_PLATFORM to "WINDOWS".
 - run 'cmake .' in folder

+## building for android
+- manually modify reflect_settings.cmake and set BUILD_FOR_PLATFORM to "ANDROID".
+- open android/ in android studio and build the project (using gradle).

 ## reflect usage